About SHSU's Study Abroad Programs

 - Flight itinerary

-- Pre-Travel Health Assessment: students will fill out the form before scheduling an appointment with the Travel Nurse at the SHSU Health Center to go over vaccinations and health concerns abroad.
+- Pre-Travel Assessment: It is highly recommended that 4-6 weeks before departure, all study abroad students submit the assessment form, along with immunization records, before scheduling an appointment with the Travel Nurse at the SHSU Health Center.
 This is free for students.

-- Get a physical done and turn in the Health Travel Release form to the Study Abroad Coordinator before leaving for the program.
-To see a physician at the Health Center, it is $22.
+- All study abroad students are required to get a physical done before departure.
+Turn in the Health Travel Release form to the Study Abroad Coordinator prior to departure.
+If students choose to see a physician at the SHSU Student Health Center, it is $22.

 STEP 6 (for Exchange & Independent Programs):